RB Divisional News

 |Small Claims Clinic Schedule|

 We are participating in online scheduling for UMC's only at this time.
-All special set hearings must be coordinated through the judicial assitant by emailing CAD-DivisionRB@pbcgov.org or phone.
+NOTE: Telephonic Appearances for UMCs are Monday afternoon only.
+No Telephonic Appearances on Friday morning UMCs.
+Friday morning UMC's are walk in.
+All special set hearings must be coordinated through the judicial assitant by emailing CAD-DivisionRB@pbcgov.org.
 No e-courtesy orders uploads will be accepted.
-Please refer to Divisional Instructions.
+Please refer to the Divisional Instructions before scheduling through the online calendar for important information.